 About me

-I am a postdoctoral fellow at The University of Texas MD Anderson Cancer Center, working with Prof. Wenyi Wang.
-I received my PhD degree in Statistics from North Carolina State University in 2022, advised by Prof. Eric C. Chi (now at Rice University).
-I am broadly interested in numerical optimization, machine learning, high-dimensional statistics, and their applications in cancer omics data analysis, including genomic diversity and transcriptomic heterogeneity.
+I am a tenure-track assistant professor in the Department of Statistics at the University of California, Riverside.
+I am also a faculty member of the UCR Graduate Program in Genetics, Genomics & Bioinformatics.
+Previously, I was a postdoctoral fellow at the University of Texas MD Anderson Cancer Center, working with Dr. Wenyi Wang from 2022 to 2024.
+I received my Ph.D. in Statistics from North Carolina State University in 2022, advised by Dr. Eric C. Chi (now at Rice University).

 News